li-xisheng/rebyte-docs/user-guide.md

 Builder can also see the actual tool running log to debug if there's any issue.

 ### Code Sandbox
-ReByte provides a code sandbox for users to run python code.
+ReByte planner iteratively writes/executes code in the code sandbox to achieve the goal.
-You can use this feature to run some custom code, such as data analysis, data visualization, etc. Each code execution is isolated, so you don't need to worry about the security issue.
+This is super useful to do things like data analysis, numerical computation, etc. Code execution environment is isolated for each user iteration.